Skip to content

 Sherwin Williams Whitetail vs a number of other whites including Greek Villa on a color card

 Greek Villa doesn’t usually lean yellow, and sometimes Whitetail does, so that’s the biggest difference between these colors.
+Like Alabaster, Greek Villa tends to have a creamy beige undertone.

 A room with Greek villa on half of the wall and Whitetail on the other half above a rattan dining set.